martinshaw/angular-blockbuster-rentals-app/README.md

 * Improve responsive styling on 'show' pages
 * Move rental creation sidebar to bottom on small devices
 * Improve handling of dates (timezones)
+* Add substancial test coverage for each of the Angular code files
 * Much much more could be added ...